purpleheron/purpleheron/CopyMyReadme.md

 ## Thats it!
 <br>
+>[!IMPORTANT]\

+>* Script will ask for your social media usernames and stackoverflow url.
-*   _If your GitHub username is not already configured, the script will prompt you to enter it._
+>*   _If your GitHub username is not already configured, the script will prompt you to enter it._

-*    _The script will automatically update your README.md file with your GitHub username and push the changes to your forked repository.
+>*    _The script will automatically update your README.md file with your GitHub username and push the changes to your forked repository.
 If it fails, you can manually commit the changes._